ktor-doc-jp/ktor-doc-jp/quickstart/guides/ssl.md

 ### Configuring an `A` register pointing to the machine

 First of all, you have to configure your domain or subdomain to point to the IP of the machine that you are going to use for the certificate.
-You have to put here the public IP of the machine.
+You have to put the public IP of the machine here.
 If that machine is behind routers, you will need to configure the router to DMZ the machine with the host, or to redirect at least the port 80 (HTTP) to that machine, and later you will probably want to configure the port 443 (HTTPS) too.

-Let's Encrypt always access the PORT 80 of your public IP, even if you configure Ktor to bind in other port, you have to configure your routes to redirect the port 80 to the right local ip and port of the machine hosting ktor.
+Let's Encrypt can always access the PORT 80 of your public IP, even if you configure Ktor to bind to another port, you have to configure your routes to redirect the port 80 to the correct local ip and port of the machine hosting ktor.
 {: .note }